u4507075/snomed_icd10_mapping/README.md

 1. Cleaning data
 2. Matching terms in discharge summary to icd-10 codes & terms by using SNOMED_concept_id codes
 3. Improve matching accuracy by apply TF-IDF concepts
-#### Cleaning data
+#### 1. Cleaning data
 def clean_data() and def start_data() was used to clear strings that are not important and meaningless in physicians' discharge summary notes.
+In this dataset strings that are '&lt;br/&gt', '&gt;', and '<.*?>'  are considered not important

 The function contains the following codes:

 stop_words = stopwords.words('english')
 path = "../secret/data/"